 Fortunately, most major card networks have a “zero liability” policy that ensures you will not be held responsible for fraudulent charges.
 And federal law limits your losses for unauthorized credit card use to $50.
 Various states have their own consumer protection laws that could offer you additional protections, too.

-Even though you are not responsible for unauthorized charges, it is best to avoid being a fraud victim in the first place.
-For one, the losses sustained by the card networks as a result of fraud are likely to be passed on to consumers in some form.
+Even though you are not responsible for unauthorized charges, it is always best to avoid being a fraud victim in the first place.
+For one, it can be very inconvenient, time-consuming and stressful.
+But also, the losses sustained by the card networks as a result of fraud are likely to be passed on to consumers in some shape or form.

-- Monitor your credit accounts.
+- Monitor your credit accounts and statements.
 It’s best to be on your guard against fraud and also check your credit accounts regularly to make sure there is no activity you don’t recognize.
-Review your credit card statements often so you can ensure the transactions were actually made by the user, in this case, you.
-And if you notice anything out of the usual, report it to your issuer right away.
+Review your credit card statements often so you can ensure the transactions were actually made by the user (in this case, you).
+And if you notice anything unusual, report it to your issuer right away.

 - Enable mobile alerts.
-When you sign up for mobile alerts from your credit card issuer, anytime a suspicious charge posts to your account, you are promptly notified.
-You can typically toggle with these alerts via your bank’s mobile app.
-Mobile alerts also come in handy when you wish to be notified about upcoming due dates, or when a purchase is made above a particular dollar amount.
+When you sign up for mobile alerts from your credit card issuer, anytime a suspicious charge posts to your account, you will be promptly notified.
+You can typically turn these alerts on via your bank’s mobile app.
+Mobile alerts also come in handy when you wish to be notified about upcoming due dates or when a purchase is made above a particular dollar amount.

 Once you report fraudulent charges and provide any necessary documentation, the bank has 30 days to respond to your issue and begin an investigation.
 From there, the bank has to complete the investigation within 90 days.

-Fortunately for consumers, most instances of credit card fraud end with the dispute charges being removed or money placed back into your account.
+Fortunately for consumers, instances of credit card fraud will often end with the disputed charges being removed or the money placed back into your account.
 But in the meantime, you should have received new cards, with new account numbers, to replace the compromised accounts.